Exploring Memphis’ South Main Historic Arts District

-A local’s guide to our new favorite Memphis neighborhood
+A local’s guide to our new favorite Bluff City neighborhood

 Josh Conley’s getting a tattoo soon.
 It’s going to read “4407,” which is, he’s quick to tell you, the jukebox number for Otis Redding’s “That’s How Strong My Love Is” at dive bar Earnestine & Hazel’s, where the Blytheville native’s been a regular since settling into Memphis’ South Main Historic Arts District seven years ago.
 He loves the tune, sure—he’s a musician, and has been known to break spontaneously into song.
 And he really loves the bar.
 But spend any amount of time with him, and you’ll learn that it’s the neighborhood that has his heart.

 Stroll around Josh’s stomping grounds, which lie south of downtown and hug the bluff from which Bluff City takes its nickname, and you’ll realize the district is certainly historic.
 Turn-of-the-century red-brick buildings and factories and foundries abound.
 Some lie empty, ghostly.
 Others are abuzz, having been turned into mixed-use buildings that have breathed life back into a district (“an abandoned red-light district,” says Josh) that was all but deserted some 30 years ago.
 Other buildings lie in wait, like the $28 million Tennessee Brewery project set to open later this year.
 These buildings have seen a lot since the neighborhood’s early days as Memphis’ train yard: the rise and fall of the railroad, the origins of the civil rights movement, the assassination of Martin Luther King Jr., white flight, blight.
 And walking through, you can almost feel it all.
 It’s an area that’s moved on and prospered, yet still managed to preserve the history that made it what it is today, for better or for worse.